nginx/unit-docs/source/news/2024/unit-1.32.0-released.rst

 Conditional access logging
 **************************

-Having access logs is a great way to monitor and analyze traffic sent to Unit.
+Access logs are a great way to monitor the traffic sent to Unit.
-But sometimes there are requests we don't want to see in our logs.
-Periodic health checks or automated UI-tests are a great way to check the current state of your services or web application, but can increase the overall noise in your access logs.
+However, you might find that certain requests, such as regular health checks and automated UI tests, aren't ones you want cluttering up your logs.
+While these checks are crucial for monitoring the health of your services or web applications, they can significantly increase the volume of data in your access logs, leading to unnecessary noise.

 With conditional access logging, you can define rules to decide if a request should be logged or not.